bw0rth/pync/docs/source/getting-started.rst

 Talking To Servers
 ------------------
-By passing input to **pync**, you can send messages to all kinds of servers.
+By piping data to **pync**'s stdin stream, you can send messages to other servers and wait to receive a response.

 Send a GET request to an HTTP server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^